davidr9708/Tidy_tueday/2022/Museums/README.md

 ## 6. Conclusions

-`Unknown governance` and subjects about `Utilities` or `Services` are the factors that show the greatest association with the small size, I further research on these factors might show us the root causes of small size and lead new decisions to increase visits in England’s museums.
+`Unknown governance` and subjects about `Utilities` or `Services` are the factors that show the greatest association with the small size, I recommend a further research on these factors might show us the root causes of small size and lead new decisions to increase visits in England’s museums.